Master of Science in Information Systems Technology

 Additional Requirements for Specific Degree Programs

-For students pursuing a MBA and a Master of Science in Information Systems Technology dual degree program, all requirements for both degrees must be fulfilled.
-In the dual MBA/MSIST program, up to 24 credits may be double-counted toward degree requirements for the MBA/MSIST as follows:
+For students pursuing an MBA and a Master of Science in Information Systems Technology dual degree program, all requirements for both degrees must be fulfilled.
+In the dual MBA/MSIST program, up to 21 credits may be double-counted toward degree requirements for the MBA/MSIST as follows:

 - 12 credits of required ISTM core courses may be counted as electives toward the MBA

 Students may pursue a dual degree in any MBA program.
 Part-time students take courses for both programs simultaneously.
-Full-time students take courses for the Global MBA in their first year and then complete the remainder of the degree requirements simultaneously.
+Global MBA students take courses for that program in their first year and then complete the remainder of the degree requirements simultaneously.
 In both cases, the degrees may be conferred sequentially.

 Admission to the MSIST program is highly competitive and enrollment is limited.
 Students operate in two cohorts throughout the academic year.